opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/sourcing_data.rst

 This method consists of directly uploading a file into the platform to attach a static file to a new dataset.

+The size limit for a file is 240 Mo.
+If your file is too big, you can compress it before uploading it to the platform.
+For more information, see :ref:`Supported compressed file formats<supportedcompressedformats>`.

 1. In Catalog > Datasets, click on the **New dataset** button.
 2. Click on the **Add a source** button.
 3. Click on the **Upload a file** button.
 4. Choose the file to upload to the platform.
 5. Click on the **Open** button of the file selection window.

-.. admonition:: Caution
-   :class: caution

-   The size limit for a file is 240Mo.
-If your file is too big, you can compress it before uploading it to the platform (see :ref:`Supported compressed file formats<supportedcompressedformats>`).

-.. admonition:: Note
-   :class: note

-   It is possible to drag and drop the file after steps 1 and 2 instead of following the whole file selection procedure.

 .. _sourceremotedata: